csiro-robotics/mmd-reg/README.md

 ## Experiments

-Experiment results are saved to the `results` directory.
+Experiment scripts create the `results` directory if it does not already exist, then save results there.
+Note that some dataset preprocessing steps and experiments are non-deterministic, so results may vary between runs.

 ### CPU PCPNet Benchmarks